Compassionate Love: Displaying compassion for those who struggle with mental illness (c) Nancy Virden 2013

 The woman sat alone in her kitchen and thought about her loneliness.
-She felt she had done everything she could to have friends, healthy relationships, and you know, a life.
+She felt she had done everything she could to have friends, and you know, a life.
 Yet here she sat with no one around, no one to call, and no one who cared.
-That is what she thought.
+At least, that is what she believed.

 Hours passed.
-As she watched the third late night show, and the hope of a good night’s sleep was long past, she finally decided to wrap up those extra meals that were supposed to get her through the next two days.
+The third late night show ended, hope of a good night’s sleep, gone.
+She finally decided to wrap up the leftovers.

 Only there were not any.

 Grabbing the last piece of crust she had meant to throw away, she ate it as she climbed the stairs.
 That was good.
 I deserved that.
 Never mind I feel stuffed – it doesn’t matter.
 No one cares anyway.